 What are emotional dreams?

-- Your emotional health requires you to face all of this, it is asking for balance and peace.
-But whenever your life is being fed by worries, that’s when stress appears, along with headaches, discomfort…and all of this is reflected in your dreams.
+Your emotional health requires you to face all of this, it’s asking for balance and peace.
+But whenever your life is being fed by worries, that’s when stress appears, along with headaches, discomfort; all of this is reflects on your dreams.

 1. Dreaming that someone is following you